TritonDataCenter/rfd/rfd/0067/README.md

 # Operator Guide

 This section details how operators are expected to setup and work with secondary headnodes.
-It should be used at the basis for operator docs at <https://docs.joyent.com> for DC setup and headnode recovery and maintenance.
+It should be used as the basis for operator docs at <https://docs.joyent.com> for DC setup and headnode recovery and maintenance.

 ## Secondary headnode setup process